plexsystems/konstraint/docs/cli/konstraint_doc.md

 ```
   -h, --help            help for doc
   -o, --output string   Output location (including filename) for the policy documentation (default "policies.md")
+      --url string      The URL where the policy files are hosted at (e.g. https://github.com/policies
 ```

 ### SEE ALSO